BIGJRA/BIGJRA.github.io/rejuv.md

 *Max Repel* $700

 There is also an Audino breeder here.
-Each time you win, you’ll get 10 *Exp.
+Each time you win, you'll get 10 *Exp.
 Candy M.*

 From the south entrance to Hiyoshi City, enter the first apartment door on the right.
 Hidden in here is an *Ultra Potion.*

-Once you’re ready, follow Hazuki in the northwest of the city, then head into the house via the secret tunnel and talk to Nymiera.
+Once you're ready, follow Hazuki in the northwest of the city, then head into the house via the secret tunnel and talk to Nymiera.
 Talk to Huey in the corner to get some crazy backstory.